Sustainability | Governance | Supply Chain ManagementSustainable Procurement

 Furthermore, regarding the exclusion of antisocial forces, TDK conducts preliminary surveys of suppliers when starting or restarting business with them.

-Education and Capacity Building for Suppliers (TDK Corporation)
+Supplier Education and Capacity Building

 Declaration of Partnership Building